current position

 • multispecies flourishing

-To support this research, I lead the Sympoietic Collaboratory in Umeå, and FoodLab, in Kolding, a space for co-creation and experimentation around food system transformation, developed for the FUSILLI project.
+To support this research, I lead the Sympoietic Collaboratory for making with food and cultures, in Umeå, and FoodLab, in Kolding, a space for co-creation and experimentation around food system transformation, developed for the FUSILLI project.

-In parallel to my work in Sweden and Denmark, I sit on the Academic Council at the Estonian Academy of Art Doctoral School; I represent Denmark on the committee of the European Network for Environmental Citizenship COST Action 16229; and am an associate editor on She-Ji: The Journal of Design, Economics and Innovation.
+In parallel to my work in Sweden and Denmark, I serve on a number of international advisory boards; am a member of the Academic Council at the Estonian Academy of Art Doctoral School; represent Denmark on the committee of the European Network for Environmental Citizenship COST Action 16229; and am on the editorial board of She-Ji: The Journal of Design, Economics and Innovation.

 research concerns

-My work spans systems research, situated practices, design & policy; post-disciplinary collaboration; more-than-only-human health and wellbeing; and transformative change-making.
+My work spans systemic, situated, and collaborative research concerns; design & policy; post-disciplinary collaboration; more-than-only-human health and wellbeing; and transformative change-making.
 Key concerns include:

 • building resilient and regenerative futures